-The following tables set forth summary historical and unaudited pro forma condensed consolidated financial information for the Successor for periods subsequent to the Emergence Date and the Predecessor and its consolidated subsidiaries for periods prior to the Emergence Date.
-The financial statements of the Successor are not entirely comparable to the financial statements of the Predecessor as those periods prior to the Emergence Date do not give effect to any adjustments to the carrying values of assets or amounts of liabilities that resulted from the Plan of Reorganization and the related application of fresh-start reporting, which includes accounting policies implemented by the Successor that may differ from the Predecessor.
-The summary historical consolidated financial information as of June 30, 2023 and for the six months ended June 30, 2023 is derived from the Predecessor's unaudited condensed consolidated financial statements.
-The summary historical consolidated financial information as of and for the years ended December 31, 2022, 2021 and 2020 is derived from the Predecessor's audited elsewhere in this prospectus.
+The following tables set forth summary historical and unaudited pro forma condensed consolidated financial information for the Successor for periods subsequent to Emergence and the Predecessor and its consolidated subsidiaries for periods prior to Emergence.
+The financial statements of the Successor are not entirely comparable to the financial statements of the Predecessor as those periods prior to Emergence do not give effect to any adjustments to the carrying values of assets or amounts of liabilities that resulted from the Plan of Reorganization and the related application of fresh-start reporting, which includes accounting policies implemented by the Successor that may differ from the Predecessor.
+The summary historical consolidated financial information as of September 30, 2023 and for the three and nine months ended September 30, 2023 and September 30, 2022, respectively, are derived from the Predecessor's and the Successor's unaudited condensed consolidated financial statements included elsewhere in this prospectus, which have been prepared on a basis consistent with the Predecessor's audited consolidated financial statements.
+The summary historical consolidated financial information as of and for the years ended December 31, 2022, 2021 and 2020 is derived from the Predecessor's audited consolidated financial statements included elsewhere in this prospectus.

-The pro forma information reflects the condensed consolidated financial information of the Predecessor for the year ended December 31, 2022 and the period from January 1, 2023 through May 17, 2023 and the Successor for the period from May 18, 2023 through June 30, 2023.
+The pro forma information reflects the condensed consolidated financial information of the Predecessor for the year ended December 31, 2022 and the period from January 1, 2023 through May 17, 2023 and the Successor for the period from May 18, 2023 through September 30, 2023.
 The pro forma adjustments give effect to (i) various transactions effected pursuant to the Plan of Reorganization and (ii) the application of fresh-start accounting.
-The unaudited pro forma condensed consolidated statements of income (loss) for the six months ended June 30, 2023 and for the year ended December 31, 2022 give effect to the pro forma adjustments as if each adjustment had occurred on January 1, 2022, the first day of the last fiscal year presented.
-The summary unaudited pro forma condensed consolidated results of operations would have been had the adjustments occurred on the dates assumed, nor is it necessarily indicative of future condensed consolidated results of operations.
+The unaudited pro forma condensed consolidated statements of income (loss) for the nine months ended September 30, 2023 and for the year ended December 31, 2022 give effect to the pro forma adjustments as if each adjustment had occurred on January 1, 2022, the first day of the last fiscal year presented.
+The summary unaudited pro forma condensed consolidated financial information is provided for illustrative purposes only and does not purport to represent what our actual condensed consolidated results of operations would have been had the adjustments occurred on the dates assumed, nor is it necessarily indicative of future condensed consolidated results of operations.